tejasmanohar/calterm/README.md

 To execute the CLI, run `npm start` in the root of the project directory.
-The script accepts a file path argument (like `npm start gcal.json`) that should point to a `.json` file (or a `.js` file exporting an object), but if none is provided, it will default to `./calendars.json` (relative to the current working directory).
+The script accepts a file path argument (like `npm start gcal.json`) that should point to a `.json` file (or a `.js` file exporting an object), but if none is provided, it will default to `./calendars.json`.